cristeigabriel/altdumper/README.md

   </details>

 ## Example config (CS:GO)

+---
-- Remember that, if you want to use an external config, you'll have to change the DLL path by hand.
-There is currently no such feature as '**edit**' mode, anywho, this shouldn't be much of an issue.
+- You'll have to change the **DLL** paths by hand, currently, if you want to use this, or any other config that you didn't configure!
+There is currently no '**edit**' mode, anywho, it shouldn't be an issue.
+---

 ```
 {